killermann/facilitator-cards/content/cards/finger-voting.md

 prop_1: "None"
 prop_2: ""
 prop_3: ""
-explanation: "Explain that the group will be voting on potential options with their fingers on a scale of 1-5, detailing what the numbers mean (e.g., \"1 means I’m entirely against it; 5 means I’m entirely in support\").
+explanation: "Explain that the group will be voting on potential options with their fingers on a scale of 1-5, detailing what the numbers mean (e.g., \"one means I’m entirely against it; five means I’m entirely for it\").
 On a count of three, have everyone show their vote simultaneously.
 You can tally the counts for an average, discuss outliers, or keep voting on new options until there\'s a consensus."
 longer_context: ""
 external_link: ""
 general_notes: ""